What is an aluminium case and how is it made?

 Corners can be reinforced with steel covers, again riveted in place, or by recessing the corner and, optionally, inserting a colour coded corner button.
 These recessed corners, as well as being very tough, reduce the chance of inflicting damage with the case itself.

 Modular Aluminium Cases

 Modular cases in the ERV range are built around the 19” rack system.
 Their width is always the same and the height is a function of how many ‘U’ high the system may be.
 Depth is another variable.
 This has allowed the development of a rationalised manufacturing system to shorten time to delivery as well as for performance gains.

-A flat sheet is laser cut before forming, folding and welding.
-Laser cut panels are very accurate, repeatable, and with production jigging ensures repeatable cases.
+We laser cut a flat sheet before forming, folding and welding.
+Laser-cut panels are very accurate, repeatable, and with production, jigging ensures repeatable cases.

 Ribs are formed in the flat panels to stiffen them and to provide feet that locate in corresponding recessed ribs for stacking.
 Again, stiffness is enhanced without incurring a further weight penalty.

 Wells are pressed into the sheets so that handles and catches can be mounted under a flush and their loads distributed into the case structure.